cjfields/bioperl6/README.md

 class/interface structure, overly complex class hierarchy, etc.

 So, keep in mind that nothing is set in stone yet and things may change under your feet. **Hic sunt dracones**.

+Also, just a note: this repository may eventually be moved under the BioPerl umbrella.
+If so, I'll leave stub repo here pointing to the correct location.

 # Participation

-If you have an itech to scratch and want to try it out, fork the code and hack away.
+If you have an itch to scratch and want to try it out, fork the code and hack away.
 Even better, *I can add you as a developer!*  Drop me a note, I'm more than happy to have help.
+The more the better!

 # Targeting